rackerlabs/technical-blog/content/blog/2020/2020-11-17-amazon-redshift-best-practices-for-optimizing-query-performance/index.md

 Amazon Redshift takes storage for data analytics one level further, amalgamating the qualities of data lakes and warehouses into a “lake house” approach.
-It allows the querying of large exabyte-scale data lakes while being cost-effective, minimizing data redundancy, and minimizing maintenance overhead and operational costs.
+It allows the querying of large exabyte-scale data lakes while remaining cost-effective, minimizing data redundancy, and minimizing maintenance overhead and operational costs.

 ### Amazon Redshift architecture

-To rapidly process complex queries on big data sets, Amazon Redshift architecture supports massively parallel processing (MPP) that distributes the job across multiple compute nodes for concurrent processing.
+To rapidly process complex queries on big data sets, Amazon Redshift architecture supports massively parallel processing (MPP) that distributes the job across many compute nodes for concurrent processing.

-These nodes are grouped into clusters and each cluster consists of three types of nodes:
+These nodes are grouped into clusters.
+Each cluster consists of three types of nodes:

 **Leader Node** manages connections, acts as the SQL endpoint, and coordinates parallel SQL processing.

 **Compute Nodes** composed of “slices,” execute queries in parallel on data stored in a columnar format, in 1 MB immutable blocks.
-An Amazon Redshift cluster can contain between 1&mdash;128 compute nodes, portioned into slides that contain the table data and act as a local processing zone.
+An Amazon Redshift cluster can contain between 1 and 128 compute nodes, portioned into slides that contain the table data and act as a local processing zone.

 **Amazon Redshift Spectrum Nodes** execute queries against an Amazon S3 data lake.